druleton/druleton/bin/README.md

 restore and build a Drupal project without the need to have Core and Contributed code in the repository.

+The name "druleton" is a combination of **dru**pal and ske**leton**.

 * [See the documentation about druleton][link-docs].

 ## Commands
-Druleton provides commands to run the site locally.
+Druleton provides commands to create a new site and support in development and deployment.

 Each command has a help section that explains the options for it.
 View the help by running the command with the `-h` switch.